A Symposium

 1:30-3pm: Panel 2.
 “La Peor de Todas”: Sapphic Sor Juana

-Moderator: Ariel Hernandez (UCLA Chicana/o Studies grad student)
+Moderator: Ariel Hernandez (UCLA Chicana/o and Central American Studies graduate student)

 4 Arias from “JUANA”2 – A Spanish-language chamber opera based on the historical novel, Sor Juana’s Second Dream3 by Alicia Gaspar de Alba.
 Music by Carla Lucero.